smartive/zitadel-rust/crates/zitadel/README.md

 |-----------------|--------------|----------------------|---------------------|
 | 2.69.1          | 1.80.0+      | 5.5.2                | 2.69.1              |

-Starting from 5.5.2, the crate zitadel-gen is reponsible to generate the code for the API clients.
+Starting from 5.5.2, the crate zitadel-gen is responsible to generate the code for the API clients.
 The generated code is then used by the zitadel crate to provide a more idiomatic Rust API.
-The zitadel-gen version is alaways the same as the ZITADEL version (SemVer).
+The zitadel-gen version should always be the same as the ZITADEL version (SemVer).

 #### License